cloudfoundry-incubator/quarks-operator/docs/testing.md

     bin/build; bin/build-nobuild-image
     bin/test-integration

+The image source can be configured by these environment variables:

+    DOCKER_IMAGE_ORG
+    DOCKER_IMAGE_REPOSITORY
+    DOCKER_IMAGE_TAG

 ## End-to-End

 The e2e tests are meant to test acceptance scenarios.
 They are written from an end user perspective.
 They also require a running Kubernetes, but build our operator CLI themselves.